See the National Geographic photo assignments that Kristian Bertel has participated in – Read the story about his photographs here…

 It was quite busy while he was there, but Fatehpur Sikri is deceptively large and it was possible to take photographs of almost empty buildings, courtyards and water feature by doubling back into previous seen areas.

-”- Awe and beauty are difficult to define and the meaning of the words have changed over time and both words are both emotions comparable to wonder”, the photographer Kristian Bertel says.
+”- Awe and beauty are difficult to define and the meaning of the words have changed over time and both words are both emotions comparable to wonder”, Kristian Bertel says.

 You might also like: